redox-os/book/src/developer-faq.md

 make rp.recipe-name REPO_BINARY=1
 ```

+## How to update initfs?

+initfs don't automatically add your changes to system daemons, drivers or RedoxFS and need manual rebuild.

+Read [this](./coding-and-building.md#how-to-update-initfs) section to learn how to do it.

 ### I made changes to my recipe.
 What is the quickest way to test it in QEMU?

 If you did incremental changes (which don't change the binary symbols), run the following command: